oscarwallnoefer/Squamata_Mitonuclear_Coevolution/02_mitonuclear_discordance/readme.md

         phylopypruner --threads 12 --output output_phylopypruner --no-plot --no-supermatrix --dir 01_input_phylopypruner/ --min-taxa 20

-Once retrieved the correct paralog for *S. punctatus* for each ortholog, we filtered out all the orthologs without *S. punctatus*, that served as outgroup.
-The number of orthologs decreased from 2,516 to 2,175.
+While retrieving the correct paralog for *S. punctatus* for each ortholog, the number of orthologs decreased from 2,424 to 2,175 (also due to the other default thresholds of phylopypruner).
+We exluded also the 13 mtOXPHOS from the gene dataset for the AU test.
+Then, we retained in the dataset only those proteins with at least one representative for Acrodonta, a key clade for mitonuclear discordance in Squamata.
+The number of orthologs decreased from 2,175 to 2,101.
+Then, we retained only those orthogroups shared with ERCnet dataset.
+After the last trimming, the gene dataset rested to 2,036.

-Each of 2,175 proteins were used as input for AU test, where we compared the topological preference towards the nuclear-based tree or the mitochondrial-based tree.
+Each of X,XXX proteins were used as input for AU test, where we compared the topological preference towards the nuclear-based tree or the mitochondrial-based tree.

 All orthologs (both mitochondrial and nuclear proteins) were aligned using MAFFT (--maxiterate 1000 --localpair), and trimmed using TrimAl (-automated1).

-For each of the 1,175 alignments, we calculated gene trees as follow:
+For each of the X,XXX alignments, we calculated gene trees as follow:

         iqtree -s trim_aln_[ortholog] -m MFP -B 1000 -T 16